StephaneBranly/IA02-TPs_et_TDs/TPs/TP2/readme.md

 -c nbColors : Genere DISMACS file to colorize the graph with nbColors -o outputFileName : Save the DISMACS file created
--r nameOS : Run Gophersat using the outputFile nameOS in [linux, windows, macOS] -i interpretation : Display text of an interpretation -d : Display image of an interpretation
+-r nameOS : Run Gophersat using the outputFile nameOS in [linux, windows, macOS] -i : Display text of an interpretation
+-d : Display image of an interpretation
 ```